 Dear Prospective Families,

 No knowledge of French is necessary to apply.
 We are accepting incoming students with no prior exposure to French at any level.
-Preschoolers will live a full immersion experience and learn very fast.
-Starting 1st grade and through middle school students with no or very little French skills will blossom thanks to our Fluency Transition Program tailored to address motivated learners with strong academics.
+Preschoolers will live a full immersion experience and learn quickly.
+Starting in 1st grade and through middle school students with no or very little French skills will blossom thanks to our Fluency Transition Program tailored to accompany motivated learners with strong academics.

 We invite you to discover the benefits of San Diego’s premier bilingual school.